 There are no hospitals.

-Death in the southern jungles of Venezuela is common.
+Death in the southern jungles of Amazonas is common.

 These are only two examples of the need to have air support based in Mission Padamo’s jungle base.
 There are many other examples where Yanomamö patients did not make the long wait needed to have an airplane come all the way up from the city.